 The life length of a rug depends on how you take care and look after it.
 Therefore, you should vacuum your rug at least once a week without the brush head.
 When you unpack your rug, there can eventually be some fold that has been caused due to packaging.
 When you put your rug on the floor the fold will disappear after a few days.
 If you carefully spray some water on the carpet it should disappear faster.
 Use a rug coaster to minimize the wear of the rug.
 To minimaze bleach and uneven wear on the rug, turn it regularly so that the wear will be even.

 During the first period of use the rug can fuzz quite a lot and is not a manufacturing fault.
 This depend of the rug being tufted, and there is some loose threads that needs to get off.
 Vacuum regularly and use a moist cloth to gather the fuzz, and it will decrease over time.
 Please note that it will never completely subside.
 This is particularly adaptable on our wool- and viscose rugs.

 If you spill on your rug you should wipe up excess liquid as soon as possible with a dry microfiber cloth and in the direction of the pile.
 Don’t rub, then there is a chance on rubbing the stain into the fiber of the fabric.
-Treat the stain immediately with a slightly wet cloth with a small amount of soap.
-Just use a little bit of water and wipe carefully on the stain.
-Finish with some luke warm water and after a dry cloth.
-If you can’t remove the stain with this method, hand the rug in to a professional rug cleaning that cleans with chemicals and that perform flat drying.
+Treat the stain with a suitable stain removal.
+Ask your nearest dry cleaner for an advice on what product to use.
+If you can’t remove the stain with this method, hand the rug into a professional rug cleaning that cleans with chemicals and that perform flat drying.